Join the Largest Ostomy Community

 Bill

 Why did you have a colostomy?
 Have you had radiation?
 Irrigation is used to regulate output.
-If you have a rapid transit time, irrigation might not work as well as unless some medication that slows down that transit time is used.
+If you have a rapid transit time, irrigation might not work as well unless some medication that slows down that transit time is used.
 This is something to discuss with an enterostomal nurse who would be teaching you the technique of irrigation anyway.
-Stoma caps or secrurity pouches would be used only after you have predictable outputs from irrigation.
+Stoma caps or security pouches would be used only after you have predictable outputs from irrigation.

 Reply to Bill

-thank you!
-I'll look into the stoma plug. not sure i can irrigate with a wafer on because my stoma opens towards my skin. that is part of the issue. so my stool comes out at the same level as my skin. no way to say it won't work till i try. but that sounds like something to try as it would be nice to have the bag on while i figure everything out.
+Thank you!
+I'll look into the stoma plug.
+Not sure I can irrigate with a wafer on because my stoma opens towards my skin.
+That is part of the issue, so my stool comes out at the same level as my skin.
+No way to say it won't work till I try, but that sounds like something to try as it would be nice to have the bag on while I figure everything out.

 Reply to gentlejohn

-so far with the exception of one day i pass stool in the morning and sometimes at night with light amounts of stool throughout the day. maybe a couple teaspoons.
-I can always feel it when i am about to pass my stool during the one or two times a day.
+So far with the exception of one day, I pass stool in the morning and sometimes at night with light amounts of stool throughout the day.
+Maybe a couple teaspoons.
+I can always feel it when I am about to pass my stool during the one or two times a day.

 I started irrigation about a year ago and it's been a life changer.
 I have a very inconsistent work schedule, so I don't think I get all the advantages others do with very consistent irrigation.
 I do not think it is recommended if you are experiencing diarrhea.
 I have not had that happen since I started.
 Even though I am not perfect, I often wear only caps and enjoy the freedom.
 I am still not in a place where I don't have an emergency pack readily available.
-Whether it be my car,office, or anyplace.
-I am still prepared for the worse.
+Whether it be my car, office, or anyplace.
+I am still prepared for the worst.
 Good luck!!

 Reply to Osto